New York EXPLAINED

 How we handle facts

 We hold a simple line on facts: we state something as established only when two or more independent outlets corroborate it.
 A striking claim carried by a single outlet is attributed to that outlet by name, never laundered into the neutral record.
-When sources genuinely contradict each other, we flag the dispute rather than quietly pick a side.
+When sources genuinely contradict each other, we flag the dispute rather than pick a side for you.
 And we never invent numbers, reader counts, or testimonials.

 Corrections

 We get things wrong sometimes, and when we do we want to fix them fast and in the open.
 If you spot an error, email hello@newyorkexplained.com or reply to any brief.
-We correct the page and note what changed.
+We correct the page, note what changed, and log every correction on the public corrections page, permanently.

 Ownership and funding